GlistEngine/GlistEngine/README.md

 - We provide all libraries except GIT.
 You should first download and install GIT from https://git-scm.com/download/win

 On macOS:
+(Please note that the installation is tested on a clean BigSur.
+If you have an older OS version, consider upgrading your Mac)

 - First of all, you should install Xcode because OpenGL library comes with Xcode.
 Download Xcode via App Store

 - Open Terminal and install homebrew
 > ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"